- Home

 - Provide proof of eligibility to work in the United States.

-- Possession of a High School Diploma or General Education Diploma.
+- Possession of a High School Diploma or equivalent.

 - Current CPAT (Candidate Physical Ability Test) certification.
-For CPAT information visit the Firefighter Candidate Testing Center.
+For CPAT information visit the Firefighter Candidate Testing Center website.

 - Must pass a District-provided medical physical exam including a drug screening and background investigation.

-To get more information about our Paid Call Firefighter program, you may email our HR Division at Employment Opportunities.
-You may also sign up for our Paid Call Firefighter mailing list to receive notifications and news about upcoming opportunities in our Paid Call Firefighter program.
+For more information about our Paid Call Firefighter Program, please email the Human Resources Division.
+You may also sign up for our email list to receive notifications about upcoming opportunities in our Paid Call Firefighter Program.